-- (a) destroys, damages, erases or alters data stored in a computer; or - (b) interferes with, interrupts or obstructs the lawful use of a computer, a system of computers or any part of a system of computers or the data stored in that computer or system of computers -
+- (a) destroys, damages, erases or alters data stored in a computer; or - (b) interferes with, interrupts or obstructs the lawful use of a computer, a system of computers or any part of a system of

 Charge: Damaging computer data.

 257D.
 Unauthorized access to a computer